ethanhezhao/BMLS/README.md

 * ```X_tr```: N by D feature (sparse and binary) matrix for N instances with D features for training, where we reduced the size of training instances to 20%.
 * ```Y_tr```: N by L label (sparse and binary) matrix for N instances with L labels for training, where we reduced the size of training instances to 20%.

-Please prepare your own documents in the above format.
-If you want to use this dataset, please cite the original papers, which are cited in our paper.
+Please prepare your own datasets in the above format.
+If you want to use the bibtex dataset, please cite the original papers, which are cited in our paper.

 3. Run the demos: